 Compared to the LH402P, this house’s extra width makes the dramatic double-height living area even more spectacular; its vaulted ceiling and wood-burning stove form the home’s natural focal point.
 Large areas of glazing open onto a deck, bringing the outside in.
 Ideally, the living room windows will frame the views while making best use of passive solar gain throughout the year.

 Two bedrooms (one upstairs, one down) enjoy their own en-suites, while the third and fourth have access to a shower-room on the ground floor.
 Upstairs rooms are reached by a feature stair leading from the dining area.
 With twin roof-lights, plus built-in drawers and cupboards, these upper rooms are functional and airy.
-(As with all our designs, the bathroom and kitchens can be supplied by HebHomes.)
 The fourth bedroom is sometimes used as a gallery space overlooking the living room.